SoFFT: Spatial Fourier Transform for Modeling Continuum Soft Robots: Experimental Validation

+The longitudinal actuators, described in \cite{manti2016soft}, are capable of operating at pressures up to $1 \; \textnormal{bar}$.
+The tendons are driven by Dynamixel XM430-W350-R servo motors, which provide a maximum torque of $4.1 \; \textnormal{N} \cdot \textnormal{m}$.

+The actuation sources of the prototype impose inherent physical constraints.
+Specifically, $\bm{\tau}_{1:3} \geq \bm{0}_3$ indicates that the pneumatic chambers are capable of generating forces that induce extension, whereas $\bm{\tau}_{4:7} \leq \bm{0}_4$ reflects that the tendons can exert forces that produce compression.
+To tackle these limitations, the absolute value was applied to \eqref{eq:chirp_simulations}, thereby ensuring that each actuator receives an input with the appropriate sign.
+This modification enables the maximization of the deformation achievable within the constraints of the chosen actuation scheme.
+The gains are configured to utilize the full actuation range allowed by the current experimental setup.

 Concerning sensing, the H-Support is equipped with a Motion Capture system (VICON), which measures the roto-translation of sensorized cross-sections.
 Markers are placed at equal intervals of $\lambda_s = \SI{0.032}{\meter}$ along the robot's length, providing a sampling wavenumber of $\nu_s = \SI{31.25}{\meter^{-1}}$.
-Based on these measurements, the strain field samples can be calculated as: